shazam/fork/README.md

 ```
 > gradlew fork-runner:run -Pargs='ARGUMENTS LIST'

 With the below options.
 The APK and test APK parameters are mandatory:
     --sdk                            Path to Android SDK.
 Defaults to the ANDROID_HOME environment variable.
     --apk                            Path to application.
 This parameter is required.
     --test-apk                       Path to test application.
 This parameter is required.
     --output                         Output path.
 Defaults to "fork-output"
     --test-package                   The package to consider when finding tests to run.
 Defaults to instrumentation package.
     --test-class-regex               Regex determining class names to consider when finding tests to run.
 Defaults to ^((?!Abstract).)*Test$
     --test-timeout                   The maximum amount of time during which the tests are allowed to not output any response, in milliseconds
     --fail-on-failure                Non-zero exit code on failure.
 Defaults to false.
     --fallback-to-screenshots        If a device does not support videos, define if you'd like animated GIFs (experimental).
 Defaults to true.
+    --auto-grant-runtime-permissions Grants all runtime permissions in Android Marshmallow+.
+Default is true.
 ```

 For example: